 Permanent residents will need to show their Permanent Resident card.
 A Confirmation of Permanent Residence letter is acceptable within the first year of permanent residency, when accompanied by a passport or other valid photo identification like a driver’s licence.

 Temporary residents for example, those who arrive on a Working Holiday Visa in Canada, will need to provide either their Canadian work permit, or their Canadian study permit which indicates that they may accept employment.

 Temporary residents will be issued with a Social Insurance Number in Canada beginning with ‘9’.
 The confirmation of SIN Canada letter will have an expiry date which matches the end-date on the immigration document.

-You may apply for a SIN Canada by mail if you live more than 100km from your nearest Service Canada office, or if extenuating circumstances prevent you from presenting in person and another individual cannot submit an application on your behalf, or if you are applying from outside Canada.
+You may apply for a SIN number in Canada by mail if you live more than 100 kilometres from your nearest Service Canada office, or if extenuating circumstances prevent you from presenting in person and another individual cannot submit an application on your behalf, or if you are applying from outside Canada.
 Learn more here.

-How long does it take to get a SIN Number?
+How long does it take to get a SIN number in Canada?

 Your SIN Canada is given to you during your visit, on a printed sheet of paper, called a Confirmation of SIN Number letter.

 Previously, plastic cards were issued with the Social Insurance Number in Canada printed on them.
 This practice stopped in 2014, though the cards themselves may still be used where required by anyone who still has them.